Documentation Index

 What Clients Should Expect

-Clients should design for:
+Clients should design for:- asynchronous completion

 - status polling